jewjux/nvaitc-aps-project-demos/CONTRIBUTING.md

 # Contributing to NVAITC APS Project Demos

-Welcome students!
 This guide explains how to contribute to existing projects in this repository.

 ## For External Students

 You can update and improve existing projects.
-Creating new project folders is restricted to NVIDIA team members.
+To creating new project folders, please contact your NVIDIA mentor.

 ### 1. Fork the Repository
 1. Click the "Fork" button on the main repository page